palsoumaditya/palsoumaditya/README.md

 ---

-## 💼 Current Availability
+## Current Availability

+**Seeking Full-Time Opportunities**
+I am actively looking for new job roles (Frontend, Backend, or Full Stack Engineer).
+I bring a senior-level engineering mindset to the team, focusing on business logic just as much as the source code.

-**🟢 Open for Freelancing & Contract Work**
+**Open for Freelancing & Contract Work**
 I am available for freelance projects that require robust full-stack architecture.
 If you have a complex idea that needs to be translated into a deployable, scalable product, I can manage the complete lifecycle—from database design to frontend deployment.

-**🟢 Seeking Full-Time Opportunities**
-I am actively looking for new job roles (Frontend, Backend, or Full Stack Engineer).
-I bring a senior-level engineering mindset to the team, focusing on business logic just as much as the source code.

 ---

-## 🚀 Why Hire Me?
+## Why Hire Me?

 My value proposition goes beyond writing code.
 Based on my engineering philosophy and track record, here is what I bring to your team: